How Much Does

 The problem with selecting the right carpet is...
 You can't tell the difference just by looking at the Carpet samples or just by feeling the carpet pile with your hand.
 All carpets look fabulous when they are new!
 Everyone wants to buy a carpet that is soft and luxurious, but just because a carpet feels soft does not mean it's durable or able to tolerate YOUR level of foot traffic.

-Don't buy a carpet just because you love the color or it feels nice and soft!
 If you want a carpet that will last a long time, you need to select a carpet made from the most durable materials!
+You need to understand what makes one carpet more durable than another.
+Carpet Specifications are the key to your success!

-Here are 5 "Key Carpet Specifications" you need to know and understand.
+There are Five (5) "Key Carpet Specifications" you need to consider carefully.

 Learn More: Carpet Manufacturing Specifications Explained